 5. L1 Visa Extension Applications

 The L1 nonimmigrant, intracompany transfer visa generally has an initial stay of 1 to 3 years, depending on the type of L1 and the age and circumstances of the sponsoring company.
-However, a L1 visa holder may also apply to the USCIS for an extension.
-As with the initial L1 visa petition process, an applicant will need to complete paperwork and submit supporting documentation to the USCIS.
+However, L1 visa can be extended.
+As with the initial L1 petition process, a petitioner will need to complete I-129 form and submit supporting documentation to the USCIS.

 6. L1 Visa Blanket Petitions

-Certain American companies that are engaged in commercial trade or services may be able qualify themselves as multinational companies via an L1 visa blanket petition.
-If the organization has already obtained 10 or more L1 intracompany transfers for its foreign employees within a year’s time or has qualifying size or assets, it might consider applying for an L1 visa blanket petition.
-A visa lawyer who is well-versed in L1 blanket petitions can advise the principals of organizations who believe they might qualify.
+If an organization has already obtained 10 or more L1 intracompany transfers for its foreign employees within a year’s time or has qualifying size or assets, it might consider applying for an L1 visa blanket petition.
+A visa lawyer who is well-versed in L1 blanket petitions can advise the organizations who believe they might qualify.